ShaharSep/amqp091-comp/README.md

 # amqp091-comp

 This package can convert github.com/Azure/go-amqp (amqp 1.0) to github.com/rabbitmq/amqp091-go (amqp 0.9.1) messages and vice versa.
-It is based on the
+The conversion is baed on the implementation of https://github.com/Azure/go-amqp

 #Usage:
 Q: When you should use this package?